dianamelga/NooroWeather/README.md

 - **Data:** Responsible for handling data retrieval, storage, and persistence.
 It includes API interactions, data models, and repositories.
 - **Domain:** Contains business logic and use cases, separate from the data layer to ensure testability and reusability.
 - **UI:** The UI layer uses Jetpack Compose for building the user interface in a declarative style.
 It communicates with the ViewModel to display the state of the app.
-- **Dependency Injection (DI):** Dagger Hilt is used to manage the app’s dependencies, ensuring loose coupling and easy testing.
+- **Dependency Injection (DI):** Koin is used to manage the app’s dependencies, ensuring loose coupling and easy testing.

 ## Tools and Libraries Used
 - **Jetpack Compose:** For building modern, declarative UIs.
 - **MVVM + Clean Architecture:** For separating concerns and improving testability.
-- **Dagger Hilt:** For dependency injection to manage app dependencies.
+- **Koin:** For dependency injection to manage app dependencies.
 - **Retrofit:** For networking and API calls.
 - **Kotlin Flow & Coroutines:** For managing background tasks and asynchronous operations.
 - **Mockito & JUnit:** For unit and UI testing.